-Through the continued effort of all the researchers and scholars here at the Lootian Department of History and Natural sciences, we have started the translation process for the fourth part of the Tale of Mulgarath.
-He continues his path to his destiny, exploring the forest and remembering what he had left behind.
+Through their dedicated efforts, NeoWorlder’s Department of History and Natural Sciences researchers and scholars have initiated the translation process for the fourth part of the Tale of Mulgarath.
+This tale follows his journey as he moves towards his fate, exploring the forest and reflecting on his past.

-We in the Lootian Department of History and Natural Sciences are working hard to continue translating and discovering the historical references that are a part of this beautiful and pristine world.
+NeoWorlder’s Department of History and Natural Sciences is devoted to translating and uncovering historical references in this world.